canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 ### Business Need

 The Government of Canada's departments and agencies need to find effective ways to offer the best digital services possible to citizens and users.
 This implies working in the open by default, by releasing all non-sensitive data, information and source code under an open licence that enables sharing and reuse.
-There's a need for improved interoperability between systems and avoiding vendor lock-in to enable greater flexibility in the management of IT solutions.
+There's a need for improved interoperability between systems; more independence from data formats, software, technologies and vendors; substitutability of solutions and service providers and; avoiding lock-in to enable greater flexibility in the management of IT solutions.
 The GC also needs to attract digital talent and increase job satisfaction by embracing leading practices and the latest technologies.
 Finally, the GC must provide public benefits to the public-at-large as well as support the Canadian economy and communities.

 ### Drivers for Change